bananaml/fructose/README.md

 theme = get_theme(["cat", "dog", "bird"])
 print(theme) # animals
 ```
-The @AI() decorator introspects the function and builds a prompt to an LLM to perform the task whenever the function is invoked.
+The @send() decorator introspects the function and builds a prompt to an LLM to perform the task whenever the function is invoked.

 ---